Probing Atomic Higgs-like Forces at the Precision Frontier

 {\bf Frequency shifts} We evaluate the Higgs contribution to atomic transition frequencies.
 Despite the possibly large nuclear Higgs coupling, the range of the Higgs interaction is extremely short, of $\mathcal{O}(m_h^{-1})\sim 10^{-3}\,$fm, and its strength remains much weaker than the dominant Coulomb interaction.
 The Higgs shift in electronic energy levels is then well-described in first-order (time-independent) perturbation theory.
 For the sake of simplicity, we derive our results using non-relativistic wave functions.
 In this limit, \beq \delta E_{nlm}^{\rm Higgs} = \langle nlm|V_{\rm Higgs}|nlm\rangle\simeq -\frac{y_e y_A}{4\pi m_h^2 } |\psi(0)|^2 \frac{ \delta_{l,0} }{n^3}\,, \eeq where the ket $|nlm\rangle $ is a solution of the Sch\"odinger equation for the unperturbed Coulomb potential, while $n\geq1$ and $0\leq l\leq n-1$ ($-l\leq m\leq l$) are, respectively, the principal and angular momentum quantum numbers. $|\psi(0)|^2/n^3$ is the wave-function-density at the origin ($r=0$) for the electron of interest.
 In order to obtain $\psi(0)$ we solve for the wave function including the presence of the inner shell electrons (see~\cite{AtomicBook} for more details).
 We note that the transitions considered below are between partial waves of high angular momentum ($D$- or $F$-waves) with negligibly small overlap with the nucleus and an $S$-wave ($l=0$) ground state.
 Hence, for this proposal, only $S$-wave energies are effectively shifted by the Higgs force.
 In the vicinity of the nucleus, the electron is typically in a relativistic regime and electron-electron interactions are important.
 A proper study of the relativistic and many-body effects in this region involves heavy numerical calculations of electronic structure, which are beyond the scope of this work.
 However, relativistic theory for electrons in atoms shows that non-relativistic wave functions yield a reasonably good estimate for $S$-waves around the nucleus~\cite{AtomicBook,khriplovich1991parity}.
+For $S$-waves the wave-function-density at the origin can be extracted from hyperfine splitting measurements, if available.
+For atoms with a single electron above closed shells, a good approximation of $|\psi(0)|^2/n^3$ is obtained by replacing $n$ with an effective principal quantum number $n_*$ that can be infered from fitting the measured binding energy to the Rydberg formula, for example see~\cite{sobelman1979atomic}.